The Battle of Fort Donelson

-Despite being convinced that no earthen fort could withstand the power of the Union gunboats, Confederate Gen. Albert Sidney Johnston allowed the garrison at Fort Donelson to remain and even sent new commanders and reinforcements to the fort.
+Despite being convinced that no earthen fort could withstand the power of the Union gunboats, Confederate Gen. Albert Sidney Johnston allowed the garrison at Fort Donelson to remain and even sent new commanders and reinforcements there.
 On February 11, Johnston appointed Brig.
 Gen. John B. Floyd as the commander of Fort Donelson and the surrounding region.
-Around 17,000 Confederate soldiers, combined with improved artillery positions and earthworks convinced Floyd that a hasty retreat was unnecessary.
+Nearly 17,000 Confederate soldiers, combined with improved artillery positions and earthworks convinced the inept Floyd that a hasty retreat was unnecessary.

-While Grant was now contemplating an extended siege, the Confederate leadership devised a bold plan to move all the forces they could to the Union right and to force open a path of escape.
+While Grant contemplated an extended siege, the Confederate leadership devised a bold plan to mass their troops against the Union right to force open a path of escape.
 Early on the morning of February 15, the Confederate assault struck the Union right and drove it back from its positions on Dudley’s Hill.
-Brig.
-Gen. John McClernand’s division attempted to reform their lines, but the ongoing Rebel attacks continued to drive his forces to the southeast.
+Brigadier General John McClernand’s division attempted to reform their lines, but the ongoing Rebel attacks continued to drive his forces to the southeast.
 Disaster loomed for the Union army.

-But in what would become one of the oddest and most improbable acts on any Civil War battlefield, Confederate Brig.
-Gen. Gideon Pillow, sensing a complete victory over the Union forces, ordered the attacking force back to their earthworks, thereby abandoning the hard-fought gains of the morning.
+But inexplicably Confederate Brig.
+Gen. Gideon Pillow ordered the attacking force back to their earthworks, thereby abandoning the hard-fought gains of the morning.

-Grant ordered Brig.
-Gen. Lew Wallace and McClernand to retake their lost ground and then rode to the Union left to order an attack upon the Confederate works opposite Brig.
+Grant ordered McClernand and Brig.
+Gen. Lew Wallace to retake their lost ground and then rode to the Union left to order an attack upon the Confederate works opposite Brig.
 Gen. Charles F. Smith’s division.
-Grant reasoned, correctly, that the Confederate right must be greatly reduced in strength given the heavy Confederate assault on their left.
+Grant reasoned, correctly, that the Confederate right must be greatly reduced in strength given the heavy assault from the Confederate left.
 Smith’s division surged forward and overwhelmed the lone Confederate regiment occupying the rifle pits in advance of the Confederate line.
 Capturing large stretches of the earthworks, Smith’s division was stopped only by the onset of darkness.

 During the night of February 15 and 16, Confederate leaders discussed their options.
 Despite many disagreements, it was determined that surrender was the only viable option for the garrison.
-Generals Floyd and Pillow managed to make various excuses and crossed the river to safety.
-Lt.
+Generals Floyd and Pillow abandoned their men and fled across the river, while Lt.
 Col. Nathan Bedford Forrest, disgusted with the Confederate decision to surrender, took his cavalrymen and escaped down the Charlotte Road.
 Even with these defections, more than 13,000 Confederate soldiers remained in the fort.